-Valeriia Hesse is a non-resident fellow at the Odesa Center for Nonproliferation (OdCNP), an emergency fellow from Ukraine at Open Nuclear Network, and a management and research consultant at Atomic Reporters.
-She specializes in international organizations and regimes in nuclear nonproliferation (focusing on nuclear safeguards and the role of the IAEA), analyzes Russia’s nuclear policy as well as the potential future scenarios for risk reduction, nonproliferation, disarmament, and arms control.
-Valeriia is also interested in the peculiarities of the so-called Third Nuclear Age and the role of advanced nuclear technologies in combating climate change.
+Valeriia Hesse is a non-resident fellow at the Odesa Centre for Nonproliferation (OdCNP), a research consultant at Open Nuclear Network (ONN), and a management and research consultant at Atomic Reporters (AR).
+She specialises in international organisations and regimes in nuclear nonproliferation (focusing on nuclear safeguards and security), analyses Russia’s nuclear policy as well as the potential future scenarios for risk reduction, nonproliferation, arms control, and disarmament.

-Ms. Hesse is the Annual Meeting Plenary Committee Chair at the Institute for Nuclear Materials Management (INMM), a member of Women in Nuclear (WiN) IAEA Executive Committee, and WiN Global Young Generation Member Liaison Leader.
+Ms. Hesse is the Annual Meeting Plenary Committee Chair & Diversity Committee member at the Institute for Nuclear Materials Management (INMM), and a member of Women in Nuclear (WiN) IAEA and Black Sea Women in Nuclear Network (BSWN).